She Who Must Not Be Named

 So-called Smart Speakers:

-Even though these devices are often called “smart speakers”, they aren’t capable of discerning the difference between a user giving them a command, or someone in the vicinity speaking to (or about) a person named Alexa (and similar names).
-Unlike what happens when there’s two people sharing a name in the same space, where people have ways to indicate who they’re addressing by adding a last name or initial, or looking in the direction of the person they’re speaking to, the virtual assistant always reacts when it senses its wake word.
-It’s precisely this mechanism that makes using a human name for its wake word such a disaster.
+Even though these devices are often called “smart speakers”, their capabilities do not include discerning the difference between a user giving them a command, or someone in the vicinity addressing or mentioning a person named Alexa (and similar names).
+In situations where there’s two or more people in the same space sharing a name, there’s multiple methods for indicating who is being addressed: adding a last name or initial, for example, or looking in the direction of the person they’re speaking to.
+A virtual assistant, however, cannot discern such distinctions, so it will always react when it senses its wake word.
+It’s precisely this mechanism that makes using a human name for virtual assistants such a poor choice.

 She who must not be named…